Understanding Emotions

 Hate: A complex mix of emotions, typically toward distant others or groups, that fosters a false sense of belonging or superiority.
 Possibly combinations of pain, suffering, envy, resentment, disappointment, or embarrassment

-Contempt: Demeaning anger, often a predictor of relational breakdown.
+Contempt: Demeaning anger, often a predictor of relational breakdown

 Where Do Emotions Come From?

-Dr. Feldman describes emotions as “biological adaptations designed to support functioning.”
+Dr. Lisa Feldman describes emotions as “biological adaptations designed to support functioning.”
 Each emotion has a unique physiological signature—a combination of hormones, neurotransmitters, and endorphins.
 Feelings of safety or danger activate different parts of the nervous system.

 Emotions emerge when we like or dislike something, or as we interpret events.
 Thoughts and perceptions influence nervous system chemistry, which, in turn, shapes emotions and vice versa.
 Emotional reactions begin in the unconscious brain about one-quarter of a second before reaching conscious awareness; willpower cannot change this sequence.
 Our feelings are deeply intertwined with our thoughts and behaviors.